googleapis/google-http-java-client/.github/ISSUE_TEMPLATE/bug_report.md

 #### Any additional information below

-Making sure to follow these steps will guarantee the quickest resolution possible.
+Following these steps guarantees the quickest resolution possible.

 Thanks!